 By JANET ADAMYJuly 1, 2008 5:29 p.m.

-Starbucks Corp. said it will close an additional 500 U.S. stores and cut 7% of its work force.
+In its most significant pullback yet to its U.S. expansion, Starbucks Corp. said it will close an additional 500 U.S. stores and cut 7% of its work force.

 The move effectively ends Starbucks' era as a break-neck growth company, one that blanketed the country with about 11,000 locations nationwide since the late 1980s.
-It's also a sign that the specialty coffee business is taking a troubling turn just as mainstream companies like
+It's also a sign that the specialty coffee business is taking a troubling turn just as mainstream companies like DMcDonald's Corp. are beginning to invest heavily in it.

-Throughout this decade, Starbucks opened hundreds of locations across the country to boost sales growth and siphon traffic from stores where long lines were driving away customers.
+--Throughout this decade, Starbucks opened hundreds of locations across the country to boost sales growth and siphon traffic from stores where long lines were driving away customers.
 The density of Starbucks in places like New York and other large cities turned the chain into a ubiquitous American symbol, spawning countless jokes about the chain's prevalence.

 But last year, as Starbucks sales began to soften, it became clear that the company's growth was cannibalizing its sales in a way that was threatening the